jamoroso-caylent/capstone-project-bb-22/README.md

 ```
 These commands are applied twice; for dev and prod clusters.

-Unlike the build-cluster, the workloads clusters do not receive the add-ons helm parameters to create the Argocd Application; then we need to pass these directly on the [add-ons repository](https://github.com/jamoroso-caylent/eks-blueprints-add-ons/tree/main/chart).
-These should be given depending on the environment in the file `values-<env>.yaml`.
-The flags defined on the Terraform code are also required as they will create resources such as namespaces, permissions, or roles.

 **Application secrets**

 For this application example, the "team-backend" needs to use AWS secrets manager to get the credentials to access the MySQL database.
 Then as a first step, we need to add these secrets with the following structure:
 ```
 {